lukasNo1/opi/README.md

 If you don't understand what's written here or what the code of this bot does, then don't use it!

+### Setup instructions

+1. Register and create an app on [developer.tdameritrade.com](https://developer.tdameritrade.com/) to get an api key
+2. copy configuration.example.py to configuration.py and adjust it to your needs
+3. Run setupApi.py to get an api token
+4. Run main.py

 ## Factsheet

 This bot seeks to generate passive income from option premiums through writing covered calls on stocks and ETF's